Sue's Weight Loss Story

 My Journey:

-The following is the saga of 50 years of dieting.
+The following is the saga of 50 Plus years of dieting.
 I was born fat (9 lbs but only 19 inches long!).
 Obesity doesn't RUN in my family... it gallops!
 And I am genetically challenged since my body temperature is 1.5 degrees below normal which REALLY takes down my metabolism!
 I suspect I probably sustained damage to the pituitary and/or the hypothalamus gland after my tonsillectomy in the 1950's and old fashioned anesthesia!
 Because right after my tonsillectomy, I started gaining weight despite being very active (was a tomboy).
+60% of those having tonsillectomies in the 1950's and 1960's sustained pituitary damage which negatively affects the metabolism.
 I went on my first diet when I was 15 years old.
 After slimming down (never below a size 14 which is now a size 10), my bodyfat level was so low, my periods stopped for a year.
 By the end of each school year I had re-gained the weight.
 It went downhill from there.
-This is blunt, honest and detailed.
-So get a cup of coffee and relax....
+I also found out lately, that my inability to swallow well was from a hereditary condition called "eosinophilic esophagitis" - I learned this from TV. *sigh* Esinophils are immune cells which get into the esophagus and cause narrowing and difficulty swallowing.
+The Medical solution, blowing up a balloon in the esophagus makes things worse as it causes scarring.
+Be that as it may, I've kept off 65 lbs or so since 2007, but it's been a long journey.
+Details are below...

 Low Calorie 1961